 STEPHEN PECK

-PRESIDENT & CEOStephen J. Peck, who served as a Marine officer in Vietnam, leads the nation’s largest non-profit provider of comprehensive services for at-risk and homeless veterans and their families.
-Peck, who recently celebrated his 25th anniversary with U.S.VETS, advocates at state and national levels to bring attention to potential solutions for homeless veterans.
+CEOStephen J. Peck, who served as a Marine officer in Vietnam, leads U.S.VETS, the nation’s largest nonprofit provider of housing and other essential services for at-risk and homeless veterans and their families.
+Peck, who has served at U.S.VETS for nearly three decades, advocates at state and national levels to bring attention to potential solutions for homeless veterans.

 Peck graduated from Northwestern University in 1968 and entered the Marine Corps that same year.
 In Vietnam, he was a first lieutenant in the 1st Marine Division, serving as a forward observer outside of Danang in 1969, and received the Navy Commendation Medal.

-He has been honored by the National Coalition for Homeless Veterans, USC Suzanne Dworak-Peck School of Social Work, Northwestern University, American Legion Auxiliary and the City of Long Beach, in addition to receiving a doctorate of humane letters, honoris causa, by the Chicago School of Professional Psychology.
+He has been honored with the Lifetime Achievement in Service Award by the California Department of Veterans Affairs, named a member of the Mighty 25 Class of 2024 by We Are the Mighty, and will receive the Judge Harry Pregerson Public Service Award at U.S.VETS’ SALUTE Gala this November.
+He also has been honored by the National Coalition for Homeless Veterans, USC Suzanne Dworak-Peck School of Social Work, Northwestern University, American Legion Auxiliary, City of Long Beach and Los Angeles Business Journal, in addition to receiving a doctorate of humane letters, honoris causa, by the Chicago School of Professional Psychology.

 Peck and his wife Kristine Kidd, a food writer, culinary consultant and the former food editor of Bon Appetit magazine, live with their Labrador retriever Atticus in the Los Angeles community of Topanga Canyon.
 He has a son Ethan, an actor, and a stepdaughter Marisa, a writer.

-But he doesn’t stop there.
-Vincent wants to ensure U.S.VETS is always offering the best care possible and seeing to the needs of our nation’s heroes.
-His attention to quality and measurable outcomes led U.S.VETS to achieve accreditation from the Commission on Accreditation of Rehabilitation Facilities (CARF), which recognizes an organization has met the highest standards of care and is a leader in service delivery to homeless veterans.
+Vincent leads with his heart, implementing policies that ensure veterans stand on their own, always supported with the services they need, from substance use and mental health counseling to aging in place and expanding outreach to women veterans.
+His attention to quality and measurable outcomes led to U.S.VETS’ accreditation from the Commission on Accreditation of Rehabilitation Facilities (CARF), which recognizes an organization has met the highest standards of care and is a leader in service delivery to homeless veterans.

-Others are taking note, too.
-Vincent and the team at U.S.VETS also recently accepted the Congressional Medal of Honor Society’s 2023 Community Service Award for demonstrating the values of courage, citizenship, commitment and patriotism and for going above and beyond as civilians to perform extraordinary acts of service.
+In 2023, Vincent and the U.S.VETS leadership team accepted the Congressional Medal of Honor Society’s Community Service Award for courage, citizenship, commitment and patriotism, and going above and beyond to perform extraordinary acts of service.
+An ardent sports fan, Vincent was awarded Super Bowl tickets by the NFL for outstanding service to the community.

 DAN WARZENSKI